sufianrhazi/gooey/README.md

 handlers and perform other actions.

 If a function is passed as `type`, you'll be rendering component: either some special built-in component (like a `Context` or a
-`AttachmentObserver`), or a user-created component.
+`IntrinsicObserver`), or a user-created component.

 The type of evaluating a JSX expression (the return type of `createElement`) is `JSX.Element`, which in Gooey is called `RenderNode`.